jwitcher3/jwitcher3/README.md

 ---

 ## 🤝 Open to Collaborate On
-- Retail and eCommerce analytics projects
+- Retail, eCommerce, and product analytics projects
-- Public dashboards and visual storytelling
+- Public dashboards, LLM-enabled insights and visual storytelling
 - Data science education or training resources

 ---